RAIGen: Rare Attribute Identification in Text-to-Image Generative Models: Introduction

-We introduce \textbf{RAIGen}, the first framework for rare attribute identification in diffusion models without reliance on external language models.
+We introduce \textbf{RAIGen}, the first label-free framework for rare attribute identification in diffusion models where no predefined minority labels are required.
 Rather than identifying all possible underrepresented attributes, RAIGen targets those that are already encoded in the internal representations of the model but are systematically underexpressed during generation.
 These attributes are not hallucinated or externally defined, but emerge directly from the learned feature space of the model.
-By shifting the focus from majority identification to the structured discovery of these suppressed features, RAIGen enables more comprehensive auditing and a deeper understanding of representational gaps in generative models.
+By shifting the focus from majority identification to the structured discovery of these suppressed features, RAIGen enables more comprehensive auditing and understanding of representational gaps in generative models.

 Identifying minority attributes requires access to the internal factors of variation learned by diffusion models.
 However, these representations are often entangled and uninterpretable.
-To address this, we require a mechanism that maps entangled internal representations into semantically meaningful, interpretable features -- a role effectively realized by Sparse Autoencoders (SAEs) \citep{kim2025textitreveliointerpretingleveragingsemantic}.
-We specifically adopt Matryoshka Sparse Autoencoders (MSAEs), which have shown strong interpretability in vision-language models via hierarchical semantic decomposition \citep{pach2025sparseautoencoderslearnmonosemantic, zaigrajew2025interpretingcliphierarchicalsparse}.While finer, more overcomplete levels could in principle better isolate minority attributes hidden within broader concepts, in practice they often fragment a single concept into many localized part-features, inflating the search space and yielding brittle or spurious rare attributes that are not stable, human-interpretable factors.
+To address this, we require a mechanism that maps entangled internal representations into semantically interpretable features, a role effectively realized by Sparse Autoencoders (SAEs) \citep{kim2025textitreveliointerpretingleveragingsemantic}.
+We specifically adopt Matryoshka Sparse Autoencoders (MSAEs), which have shown strong interpretability in vision-language models via hierarchical semantic decomposition \citep{pach2025sparseautoencoderslearnmonosemantic, zaigrajew2025interpretingcliphierarchicalsparse}.
+While finer, more overcomplete levels could in principle better isolate minority attributes hidden within broader concepts, in practice they often fragment a single concept into many localized part-features, inflating the search space and yielding brittle or spurious rare attributes that are not stable, human-interpretable factors.
 We thus focus on the coarsest MSAE level, whose features are typically semantically and spatially coherent, producing more reliable attribute hypotheses.

 Given these coarse features, a natural heuristic for minority attribute discovery is the activation frequency of MSAE neurons.
 We validate this approach in a controlled toy setting with known rare factors, where the least frequently activated neurons consistently align with the injected minority attributes (\cref{sec:act_freq}), establishing frequency as a reliable proxy for rarity.
 However, in a real-world setting, low activation alone may correspond to non-semantic or noisy neurons.
 To address this, we incorporate semantic distinctiveness, measuring how far the neuron’s top-activating samples lie from the dataset’s average semantic representation.
 Our final minority score combines rarity and distinctiveness, prioritizing neurons that are both infrequent and semantically separated.
 MSAEs further support verification via top-activating samples and spatial heatmaps, enabling direct inspection of neuron-level attributes.